gabewebd/the-wellness-apparel/README.md

 # Important Notes
-Wellness Apparel is a web app, not a normal desktop application.
+Wellness Apparel is a website, not a normal desktop application.
 - You will not be able to compile this project in an .exe file that can be used independently.
 - The application must have a web server environment and database set up to run the app normally and be fully usable.
 - For review purposes, it is highly recommended you use the live demo (Option 1) for your evaluation as it provides the truest sense of the intended experience to the user.

 # Database Connection
-To work properly, the app needs to connect to a database.
+To work properly, the website needs to connect to a database.
 The online demonstration site is configured with a working database: *http://the-wellness-apparel.onlinewebshop.net/*

 # If you have any questions or issues with the setup, please reach out to our members on Canvas: